Hello Just wanted to use this space to show you how I typically do my work. So just gives you an idea of what to expect!

 4. The tire goes on, taking into account the position of the tire pressure sensor.

-5. Soapy water is used liberally throughout the process to make sure the lip of the tire is able to slip onto the rim smoothly.
+5. Tire lube is used liberally throughout the process to make sure the lip of the tire is able to slip onto the rim smoothly.

 6. The tools I use are safe for your wheel’s surface, like this tire iron with a plastic cover.